Live Flesh (film): Plot

 David continues to trail Víctor and discovers that he works at Elena's orphanage.
-He confronts Víctor again, and Víctor insists that Sancho forced his finger on the trigger because Sancho knew David was having an affair with Clara.
-David tells Elena what Víctor said, admitting his affair with Clara.
-Elena is disgusted, but still plans to leave the orphanage to evade Víctor.
-Víctor tells Elena that his original plan of revenge was to become the world's greatest lover, make love to Elena all night long, and then abandon her.
+He confronts Víctor again, but Víctor insists that Sancho forced his finger on the trigger because Sancho knew David was having an affair with Clara.
+David tells Elena what Víctor said and admits to the affair.
+Elena is disgusted but still plans to leave the orphanage to evade Víctor.
+Víctor tells Elena that his original revenge plan was to become the world's greatest lover, have sex with Elena all night long, and then abandon her.

 Víctor breaks up with Clara, devastating her.
-While Víctor is working overnight at the orphanage, Elena arrives to retrieve her belongings and offers Víctor a night of passion on condition he never contacts her again.
-Elena then reveals her infidelity to David.
-She tells him she will remain his wife because he needs her more than Víctor does.
+While he is working overnight at the orphanage, Elena arrives to retrieve her belongings and offers him a night of passion on condition he never contacts her again, to which he agrees.
+Elena reveals her infidelity to David, but says she will remain his wife because he needs her more than Víctor does.
 David is nevertheless adamant about exacting revenge on Víctor.

-Tired of Sancho's constant abuse, Clara decides to leave him.
+Tired of Sancho's constant abuse, Clara announces she will leave him.
 He confronts her and she shoots him.
 David arrives and helps Sancho clean his wound before showing him photographs he has been taking of Víctor and Clara.
 Sancho and David drive to Víctor's house, arriving just as Clara has finished writing Víctor a farewell letter.
 Sancho and Clara hold each other at gunpoint and fire.
-Clara falls dead, before a wounded Sancho kills himself.
+Clara falls dead before a wounded Sancho kills himself.

-In a voiceover, David reads a letter written to Elena from Miami, where he is spending Christmas with friends, apologizing for the way everything turned out.
+In a voiceover, David reads a letter written to Elena from Miami, where he is spending Christmas with friends, apologising for how everything turned out.
 At the orphanage, a pregnant Elena goes into labor and on the way to the hospital, she and Víctor get stuck in heavy traffic.
-Víctor is reminded of the circumstances of his own birth, and tells his unborn child that the Spanish people no longer live in fear as they did at the time of his birth.
+Víctor is reminded of the circumstances of his own birth and tells his unborn child that the Spanish people no longer live in fear as they did at the time of his birth.